 Ruined Beauty by Michelle Bitting

-Coming soon from Walton Well Press
+Pre-Order Available Now from Walton Well Press

 Ruined Beauty is gorgeous.
 Bitting’s unforgettable poems often feel like timeless architecture or theater.
 Brothers buried in “ghost country,” a daughter now “a he.”
 The titular poem, about an entire town devastated by fire, is itself devastating, “a sifted testament,” “a someday salvation” somehow soaring out of the ruin.
 These are brilliant, transformative poems from an indomitable talent.